Cycling for fun, fitness and friendship – since 2007

 Start times: Unless stated otherwise our rides start out at 9.01 am, from out the front of the Paengaroa Community Hall in Paengaroa village.
 We have an after ride coffee at Comvita around 11.30am.

-Directions from Tauranga: Take the Eastern Link toll road, at the Roundabout exit at the second exit (Rotorua).
+How to get to Paengaroa, Directions from Tauranga: Take the Eastern Link toll road, at the Roundabout exit at the second exit (Rotorua).
 Drive 2 km and turn left into Paengaroa village.
 Take the first right and the hall is at the start of Old Coach Road.
 Allow 30mins drive time.

 Examples of our rides: